-- End of course or semester exams
+- End-of-course or semester exams

 - An assessment that ends an instructional period such as

 - Benchmark/Midterm exams

-- Final research papers, reports, or essays
+- > Final research papers, reports, or essays

-- > Culminating projects or performances
+- Culminating projects or performances

-When re-assessment is offered, students scoring below the standard will have one opportunity to retest within five (5) school days for a maximum grade of 70 for elementary students, 80 in CP/Honors courses and a maximum grade of 70 in an Advanced Placement or IB course.
+When re-assessment is offered, students scoring below the standard will have one opportunity to retest within five (5) school days for a maximum grade of 80 for elementary students, 80 in Middle and High School courses.
 This will not apply to Dual Credit courses because they are administered by outside institutions of higher learning.